slazav/addphoto/Readme.md

 Folders and files

-*  `imgdir=s`        -- image dir, relative to source file location, default: input file name without last extension.
+*  `imgdir=s` -- Image dir, relative to source file location, default: source file name without last extension.

+*  `datadir=s` -- data dir (for *.js, *.css files), relative to source file location, default: same as imgdir.
+If you have many texts it could be better to use same datadir for all of them.

 * `c|cfg=s` -- Configuration file name.
-This is used to read some options before reading the input file.
+This is used to read some options before reading the source file.
 If empty, then `addphoto.cfg` or `addphoto/addphoto.cfg` is used.
 The file should contain lines in the form `[/<reg.ex.>/ ]<option name>[ <option value>]`.
-Ir regular expression exists then the option is used only if sorce file name is matching.
+If regular expression exists then the option is used only if sorce file name is matching.

-*  `datadir=s` -- data dir (for *.js, *.css files), relative to source file location, default: same as imgdir.
-If you have many texts it could be better to use same datadir for all of them.

-*  `H|html=s`  -- Name of html file, relative to source file location, can contain folders.
-Default: input file name with last extension replaces with `.htm`.
+*  `H|html=s`  -- Name of html file, without any subdirectories.
+Default: source file name with last extension replaced with `.htm`.

 *  `html_filter=s` -- Filter for the main html file, for example `m4 defs.m4 -`

 *  `html_stdout:1` -- Print the main html page to stdout instead of writing to file.
-Name of the final file sould be anyway set with --html option, it will be used for references in photo pages.
+Name of the final file should be set anyway with html option, it will be used for references in photo pages.

-Other options
+Other options:

 *  `th1_pref=s`        -- Small thumbnail prefix (can end with /), empty for no thumbnails
 *  `th1_size=s`        -- Small thumbnail size (S1:S2:S3, see ph_resize)